hatayama/uMCP/Packages/src/README.md

 - [Changelog](CHANGELOG.md) - Version history and updates

 </details>

+> [!NOTE]
+> By combining these tools, AI can complete complex tasks without human intervention.
+> They are particularly powerful for repetitive tasks like error fixing and test execution.

+## Security Settings

+> [!IMPORTANT]
+> **Features Disabled by Default**
+>
+> The following features are disabled by default because they can execute arbitrary code freely:
+> - `execute-menu-item`: Executing menu items
+> - `run-tests`: Test execution
+>
+> To use these features, you need to enable the corresponding settings in the Security Settings of the uLoopMCP window:
+> - **Allow Test Execution**: Enables the `run-tests` tool
+> - **Allow Menu Item Execution**: Enables the `execute-menu-item` tool
+    > Only enable these features in trusted environments.

 ## Usage
 1. Select Window > uLoopMCP.
 A dedicated window will open, so press the "Start Server" button.